unifi-utilities/unifios-utilities/run-pihole/README.md

 ### Requirements
 1. You have setup the on boot script described in this repo (https://github.com/boostchicken/udmpro-utilities/tree/master/on-boot-script)

+### Customization
+* Feel free to change 20-dns.conflist to change the IP address of the container.
+Make sure to update all ip references and the iptables rules in on_boot.sh.
+The IP address can be anywhere from x.x.x.3 to x.x.x.254. .1 is reserved for the gateway and .2 is reserved for the macvlan bridge.
+* If you don't want to use vlan5, just replace br5 with br(vlanid) in on_boot.sh and 20-dns.conflist, also update all the ips accordingly

 ### Steps
 1. On your controller, make a Corporate network with no DHCP server and give it a vlan.
-The files in this repo assume VLAN 5
+All examples assume vlan 5.
 2. Install the CNI plugins with install-cni-plugins.sh
 3. Copy udm-files/20-dns.conflist to /mnt/data/podman/cni (or a place of your choosing and update on_boot.sh symlink).
 This will create your podman macvlan network
 3. Update your on_boot.sh to include the commands in udm-files/on_boot.sh.
-You can leave out the iptables stuff if you don't want to DNAT all DNS calls to your PiHole
+You can leave out the iptables rules if you don't want to DNAT all DNS calls to your PiHole
 4. Execute on_boot.sh
 5. Run the pihole docker container, be sure to make the directories for your persistent pihole configuration.
 They are mounted as volumes in the command below.